Erasmus Universiteit Rotterdam – Erasmus mc

 Infectious diseases remain an important global public health problem, especially in developing countries.
 HIV/AIDS, malaria and tuberculosis still challenge healthcare resources.
 The so-called neglected tropical diseases are far from eliminated, and newly emerging infections surprise the world continuously.

-Our main research activities cover neglected tropical diseases (NTDs), including various species of parasitic worm infections, leishmaniasis and leprosy, as well as tuberculosis, HIV/AIDS and other sexually transmitted infections.
-We also study infectious diseases common in migrant populations in Rotterdam, as well as hand hygiene in healthcare settings and antimicrobial resistance.
+Our main research activities cover neglected tropical diseases (including various species of parasitic worm infections, leishmaniasis and leprosy), as well as tuberculosis, HIV/AIDS, HPV, and other sexually transmitted infections.
+We also study COVID-19, infectious diseases common in migrant populations in Rotterdam, as well as hand hygiene in healthcare settings and antimicrobial resistance.
 Our research methodologies include mathematical modelling, epidemiological data analysis, and behavioral studies.
-Most NTD research is part of or linked to the NTD Modelling Consortium, a collaboration of various international modelling teams, funded by the Bill & Melinda Gates Foundation.
-Findings and insights have been published in special issues of the high-impact scientific journals Clinical Infectious Diseases, PLoS Neglected Tropical Diseases and Journal of Infectious Diseases, and have also been summarized in two well-received booklets for non-specialist readers.

 Our ambition is to do research that has tangible influence on policy and practice.
-A good example is that the World Health Organization (WHO) invited the NTD Modelling Consortium to reflect on their proposed new 2030 targets and guidelines.
-The outcomes of this exercise have been documented in a series of publications in Gates Open Research and are summarized on the WHO website.
-Another example is that our modelling work on the impact of HPV vaccination strategies was part of the reason why the Dutch government has recently decided to also include boys in routine HPV vaccination.
-Furthermore, our study on the impact of combination HIV prevention in Zimbabwe was directly used in the next national strategic plan for HIV control.
+For example, our modelling work on the impact of HPV vaccination strategies was part of the reason why the Dutch government has recently decided to also include boys in routine HPV vaccination.

 - Social Epidemiology